Distinguishing Imitation Error from Intrinsic Motion Learning Difficulty: Applications

 Curriculum learning~\cite{10.1145/1553374.1553380} is a training paradigm that begins with simpler examples and progressively introduces more challenging ones, mimicking the natural progression of human learning.
 This structured, difficulty-ordered presentation of data has been shown to significantly accelerate convergence and enhance generalization in a wide range of tasks~\cite{cl_survey}.
 However, existing imitation-learning-based humanoid control approaches almost exclusively rely on random sampling of training motions, with virtually no attempts at curriculum learning.
 We argue that this gap stems from the absence of an explicit, quantitative definition of motion difficulty in prior work.

 In this section, we present a simple yet revealing curriculum learning experiment.
-This experiment demonstrates that explicitly training the agent with motions ordered from easy to hard according to MDS leads to superior performance.
-Specifically, we sample 1000 motion sequences for each of three difficulty ranges from the MD-AMASS dataset: \(\text{MDS} \leq 200\) (easy), \(200 \leq \text{MDS} < 300\) (medium), and \(\text{MDS} \geq 300\) (hard).
+This experiment demonstrates that explicitly training the agent with motions ordered from easy to hard according to TVS leads to superior performance.
+Specifically, we sample 1000 motion sequences for each of three difficulty ranges from the MD-AMASS dataset: \(\text{TVS} \leq 200\) (easy), \(200 \leq \text{TVS} < 300\) (medium), and \(\text{TVS} \geq 300\) (hard).
 We compare two training protocols using the PHC framework with a single primitive policy:

-\begin{itemize} \item \textbf{Baseline (Tab.~\ref{tab:cl} w/o CL)}: All 3,000 sequences are mixed and trained jointly for 9,000 episodes. \item \textbf{Curriculum Learning (Tab.~\ref{tab:cl} Ours)}: Training proceeds in three stages of 3,000 episodes each: (1) only easy motions \(\text{MDS} < 200\), (2) easy + medium motions \(\text{MDS} < 300\), and (3) all motions (full dataset). \end{itemize}
+\begin{itemize} \item \textbf{Baseline (Tab.~\ref{tab:cl} w/o CL)}: All 3,000 sequences are mixed and trained jointly for 9,000 episodes. \item \textbf{Curriculum Learning (Tab.~\ref{tab:cl} Ours)}: Training proceeds in three stages of 3,000 episodes each: (1) only easy motions \(\text{TVS} < 200\), (2) easy + medium motions \(\text{TVS} < 300\), and (3) all motions (full dataset). \end{itemize}

 We evaluate both models using standard metrics established in PHC: root-relative mean per-joint position error (MPJPE-L), global MPJPE (MPJPE-G), acceleration distance (Acc-Dist), and velocity distance (Vel-Dist).
 Lower values indicate better performance.
-As shown in Table~\ref{tab:cl}, the curriculum guided by MDS consistently outperforms the baseline across \textit{all} metrics on the overall test set.
+As shown in Table~\ref{tab:cl}, the curriculum guided by TVS consistently outperforms the baseline across \textit{all} metrics on the overall test set.
 Moreover, performance improvements are observed across all difficulty subgroups.
-We attribute this gain to the difficulty-aware progressive learning schedule enabled by MDS.
-These results highlight the practical value of our MDS benchmark in guiding the training of humanoid control policies.
+We attribute this gain to the difficulty-aware progressive learning schedule enabled by TVS.
+These results highlight the practical value of our TVS benchmark in guiding the training of humanoid control policies.